 Popular content on our greatest asset: Our people

-Some of the most visited, most prevalent, and most important content on websites across the Academic Health Center (AHC) are bio pages for faculty and staff.
-Bios are also some of the most difficult to maintain and confusing to keep consistent across sites, with more than 5,000 bios in the AHC.
+Some of the most visited, most prevalent, and most important content on websites across the health sciences are bio pages for faculty and staff.
+Bios are also some of the most difficult to maintain and confusing to keep consistent across sites, with more than 5,000 bios in the health sciences.